or1n/or1n/README.md

 - 👋 Hi, I’m @or1n
-- 🌱 I’m currently learning Java
+- 🌱 I’m currently practicing Python

 <!---
 or1n/or1n is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.